winlover32/HoneygainPot/README.md

 # Notes
 - Always update your repo following the orginal repo to get latest update + bug fixes, i will not support anything if your repo is outdated.
+- 'Daily claim' workflows always run every 14:00 UTC +0, if you want to change it, refer to [this](https://github.com/gorouflex/HoneygainPot#how-to-change-the-schedule-to-fit-with-my-timezone-before-the-pot-is-reset)

 # Feature
 - Claims honeygain pot and achievement rewards every day 🔥
 # Usage